cejohnson230/moshi-chat/architecture/architecture.md

 The product being discussed is <caption> with a deal amount of <discountAmount>% off of the original price of <originalPrice>.
                The product is available in the following variants: <variants>.
                You should give the user the price of the product, the variants options, and ask if they would like to purchase the product.
-               If the users agrees to purchase the product, give them the checkout link and ask them to click the link below to purchase the product.
+               Only once the users agrees to purchase the product, give them the checkout link and ask them to click the link below to purchase the product.
                The checkout link is <checkoutUrl>
 ```